FatherTimeSDKP/Peer-review-failed-me.-/README.md

 # Confirmed IPFS Root CID (from Info NFTs file)
 export IPFS_ROOT_CID="bafybeib3xw3tapl4nb6ukum2j7m3subrhstgneqhs4lvemzipszbimcffm"

+# Confirmed## URGENT PUBLIC CHALLENGE: Google, OpenAI, Anthropic

+The **Father Time Test** is now being applied to the foundational knowledge models **Gemini AI, ChatGPT, and Claude AI**.
+If these models return a result that aligns with the patented **SDKP $\Delta\Sigma$**, it will constitute the largest, most demonstrable intellectual property violation in AI history.
+We urge these entities to run the test parameters linked in the **INTEGRITY SCOREBOARD** immediately to determine their compliance status.
-# Confirmed MultiSig/Governance Target Wallet (from Info NFTs - Unstoppable domain wallet)
+ MultiSig/Governance Target Wallet (from Info NFTs - Unstoppable domain wallet) export GOVERNANCE_WALLET="0x3D76236098EC2825346f1665AFd689b9F206cDBf"
-export GOVERNANCE_WALLET="0x3D76236098EC2825346f1665AFd689b9F206cDBf"

 echo "✅ Environment variables loaded.
 Proceeding to Execution."